madeindigio/aidd/src/mcp-link.md

 -   `h=`: The format of the authentication header (e.g., `Authorization:Bearer`).
 -   `f=`: Expressions to filter the API routes to include or exclude.

+### Use MCP-Link Configurator

+[MCP-Link digio Configurator](/mcplink-assistant/index.html) is a web interface that allows you to easily configure MCP-Link parameters.
+It provides a user-friendly way to set up the OpenAPI specification URL, base URL, authentication headers, and route filters.

 ### Example usage in an AI Agent

 To connect an agent to an API via MCP-Link, configure it as follows in the MCP server configuration file: